-Any student desiring to withdrawal from the University is required to submit a formal withdrawal request to the Dean of Students.
-The Dean of Student will provide the formal withdrawal form.
+Any student desiring to withdrawal from the University is required to submit a formal withdrawal request to the Vice President of Student Development.
+The Vice President of Student Development will provide the formal withdrawal form.

 - 1. The first section of the form is completed by the student. - 2.
 The student will meet with Financial Services. - 3.
-The Dean of Student will review the withdrawal form and address any QU equipment or other items required to be returned with the student.
+The Vice President of Student Development will review the withdrawal form and address any QU equipment or other items required to be returned with the student.

-The Dean of Students approves all withdrawal forms and forwards to the Business Office the approval with the effective withdrawal date.
-The refunds are automatically calculated and processed by the Business Office based on this communication from the Dean of Student.
+The Vice President of Student Development approves all withdrawal forms and forwards to Student Financial Services the approval with the effective withdrawal date.
+The refunds are automatically calculated and processed by Student Financial Services based on this communication from the Vice President of Student Development.
 Under normal circumstances, the University will pay or credit refunds within two weeks of the approval of the student's withdrawal.
-The Business Office will issue the refund and send a new billing statement reflecting the calculated refund amount.
+Student Financial Services will issue the refund and send a new billing statement reflecting the calculated refund amount.